 Eat Healthy to Lower Body Fat Percentage & Lose Weight

-So you lost weight but body fat went up, and you already work out?
-You might be a chronic dieter who has plateaued from dieting fatigue.
+If you’re working out and shedding weight but your body fat still went up, you might be a chronic dieter who has plateaued from dieting fatigue.
 Eating very few calories for months or years means your body burns fat AND muscle for fuel, and if you’re working out, it doesn’t have enough calories to repair damaged muscles.

-Low-calorie diets can create cortisol or stress hormone spikes, and if cortisol remains in your bloodstream for a long time, it can promote fat storage [10].
-Besides, long-term calorie restriction may also slow down your metabolism, so you plateau even while restricting [11].
+Low-calorie diets can create cortisol or stress hormone spikes, and if cortisol remains in your bloodstream for a long time, it can promote fat storage.10 Besides, long-term calorie restriction may also slow down your metabolism, so you plateau even while restricting.11

 How Much Should I Eat to Burn Fat?